 Adam P. Romero, Deputy Director of Executive Programs

 Adam P. Romero was appointed by Governor Gavin Newsom on March 5, 2020 to be Deputy Director of Executive Programs at the Civil Rights Department.
-An expert in anti-discrimination law and multi-disciplinary research, Romero leads the Department’s Executive Programs Division, which includes teams in the areas of Legislative and Regulatory Affairs, Research and Reporting, Outreach and Education, Appeals, and Public Records Act responses.
+An expert in anti-discrimination law and multi-disciplinary research, Romero leads the Department’s Executive Programs Division, which includes teams in the areas of Legislative and Regulatory Affairs, Research and Strategic Initiatives, Outreach and Education, Appeals, Reporting, and the Public Records Act.

-Prior to his appointment, Romero was the Arnold D. Kassoy Scholar of Law and the Director of Legal Scholarship and Federal Policy at the Williams Institute of the UCLA School of Law, where he was also an adjunct professor and faculty affiliate of the Critical Race Studies program.
-Romero’s scholarship focuses on how the law shapes and responds to human vulnerability as well as discrimination and violence.
+Prior to his appointment, Romero was the Arnold D. Kassoy Scholar of Law and the Director of Legal Scholarship and Federal Policy at the Williams Institute of the UCLA School of Law, where he was also an adjunct professor.
 Previously, Romero was a senior associate at the law firm Wilmer Cutler Pickering Hale and Dorr, practicing appellate and Supreme Court litigation and intellectual property litigation.
 Admitted to practice law in California and New York, Romero successfully represented the plaintiffs in Cooper-Harris v.
 United States, the first case in the nation to declare unconstitutional statutes barring the federal government from recognizing same-sex marriages of veterans.